majorsl/weather-forecast-io-sm.widget/README.md

 3) The "numberOfAlerts" variable on the 3rd line controls how many severe weather alerts are displayed.
 As the text of a severe weather alert can be rather long multiple simultaneous alerts can quickly fill the screen so adjust this to control how many are displayed.
 4) Edit the latitude and longitude of the location you wish to display the weather details for in lines 4 & 5.
 5) Edit the apiKey on line 6 to set your forecast.io API key.
 Visit https://darksky.net/dev to register and generate a free API key.
 Note that the free key allows up to 1000 calls per day.
-Be sure to set the refreshFrequency appropriately.
+Be sure to set the refresh frequency appropriately.

 # Customization
 There are several iconSets delivered to choose between.
 The default is "stardock" but the widget also includes the